raivivek/2015_qsb-notes/daily-log/12-Dec.md

 The idea of 'adder theory' is that irrespective of what size a cell is born with, it adds a constant amount of volume (lambda) to it.
-This lambda is a characteristic of media and
+This lambda is a characteristic of media or the growth nutrients.

+Two control parameters are significant (we can know this by doing a pair plot and finding out the uncorrelated plots from the figure)

+1. Size (delta)
+2. Growth (lambda)

+Both of which in turn control the other parameters like birth size, death size, cell division time and so on.